MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Completed:**

-   - All completed Request has been moved to Completed Stage, After the Leave Reject process have completed.
+   - Completed Request is moved to Completed Stage, After Leave Reject process is completed. and use this data for Tracking the status of the Request.

 | [Home](#human-resource-management) | [Main](#leave-management) | [Back](#leave-reject-request) |